By Dusan Vitek, Director, Product Marketing, SecureAuth

 - Length of time – 12, 24, 36, 48, or 72 hours

 - Number of failed login attempts – 5,10, 15, 20, and 25

 - To allow certain IP addresses, click Set IP addresses link and enter IP addresses, separated by a comma.
 Note: IP addresses can only be in IPv4 format.

 - Next, open a policy and go to the Blocking Rules tab and add Dynamic IP Blocking as a new rule.

-Dynamic IP Blocking is included in select SecureAuth subscription plans and is shipping with the SecureAuth virtual appliances version 20.06 and later for hybrid cloud deployments.
+Dynamic IP Blocking is included in select SecureAuth SaaS subscription plans.
+Dynamic IP Blocking is shipping with the SecureAuth virtual appliances version 20.06 and later for hybrid cloud deployments.